Changissnz/nu_merchant_principal/README.md

 would not have occurred.
-Without further details that eliminate extraneous possibilities for a constrained context pertaining to this statement, substitute words for "pride" could be "haste", "anger", "hate", and "love"; practically any noun with a non-narrow scope of influence would do.
+Without further details that eliminate extraneous possibilities for a constrained context pertaining to this statement, substitute words for "pride" could be "haste", "anger", "hate", and "love"; practically, any noun with a scope of influence, with respect to the open-ended context, would do.